Plasmics-3D/klipper/README.md

 # Installation and Configuration Guide

 This will guide you through the setup of the Ino Trident for Klipper.
-It will replace your current Klipper Version with ours and can still be updated with the moonraker update manager.
+It will replace your current Klipper Version with ours.

 ## Step 1: Install the Custom Klipper Version